realworldocaml/book/en/foreign-function-interface.md

    (ptr void @-> size_t @-> size_t @-> funptr compare_t @-> returning void)
 ```

+We only use `compare_t` once (in the `qsort` definition), so you can choose to
-The resulting value is a higher-order function, as shown by its type.
+inline it in the OCaml code if you prefer.
+The resulting `qsort` value is a
+higher-order function, as shown by its type.

 ```ocaml
 val qsort: void ptr -> size_t -> size_t ->